 Bean and Cheese Enchiladas

 This lighter version of the Mexican favorite is baked with a filling of cottage cheese and black beans, then topped with a simple tomato sauce.
-The enchiladas would also be great with tomatillo sauce.
+The enchiladas would also be great with Creamy Tomatillo Sauce.

 - Total Time: